rajrathod2018/hello-world/README.md

 # hello-world
 First program
-I am undertadning the gitHub
+I am understadning the gitHub.
+This is another revision.